-4Section 707(b)(2)(A)(I) states in pertinent part:
+&lt;sup>5Section 707(b)(2)(A)(I) states in pertinent part:

-[&]quot;[T]he court shall presume abuse exists if the debtor's current monthly income reduced by the [allowed deductions] . . . and multiplied by 60 is not less than the lesser of- (I) 25 percent of the debtor's nonpriority unsecured claims in the case, or \$6,575, income exceeds the applicable median family income, and the Means Test shows that the debtor has the ability to repay the lesser of 25% of the nonpriority unsecured claims, or \$10,950, over a period of five years, then a presumption of abuse arises.
-Section 707(b)(2)(A) prescribes a comprehensive list of allowable expenses for making that determination.
-Section 707(b)(3) offers a more subjective test for abuse based on the debtor's estimate the ability of chapter 7 debtors to repay their debts.
-If the debtor's annualized whichever is greater; or- (II) \$10,950."
-5Section 707(b)(3) provides in pertinent part:
+&quot;[T]he court shall presume abuse exists if the debtor's current monthly income reduced by the [allowed deductions] . . . and multiplied by 60 is not less than the lesser of-

+(I) 25 percent of the debtor's nonpriority unsecured claims in the case, or \$6,575, whichever is greater; or-

+&lt;sup>6Section 707(b)(3) provides in pertinent part:

-(3) In considering under paragraph (1) whether the granting of relief would be an abuse of the provisions of this chapter in a case in which the presumption in subparagraph (A)(I) of such paragraph does not arise or is rebutted, the court shall consider- (A) whether the debtor filed the petition in bad faith; or (B) the totality of the circumstances . . . of the debtor's financial situation demonstrates abuse.
-6Prior to BAPCPA, the court was required to find "substantial abuse" based solely on the "totality of the circumstances" test.
-The Bankruptcy Code also fixed a presumption against abuse in favor of the debtor.
-With the enactment of BAPCPA, the term "substantial" was deleted from the statute.
-BAPCPA also dropped the presumption in favor of the debtor.
-Because BAPCPA lowered the "abuse" standard, the former "substantial abuse" factors are still relevant to the new "abuse" inquiry.
+(3) In considering under paragraph (1) whether the granting of relief would be an abuse of the provisions of this chapter in a case in which the presumption in subparagraph (A)(I) of such paragraph does not arise or is rebutted, the court shall consider-

+(A) whether the debtor filed the petition in bad faith; or

+(B) the totality of the circumstances . . . of the debtor's financial situation demonstrates abuse.

+BAPCPA.
+Prior to BAPCPA, the Ninth Circuit looked to the "totality of the circumstances" to interpret the term "substantial abuse" in former § 707(b).
+In re Price, 353 F.3d 1135, 1139-40 (9th Cir.
+2004).
+Because Congress retained the phrase "totality of the circumstances" in BAPCPA, the court may look to pre-BAPCPA case law to construe the meaning of that phrase under § 707(b)(3).

 Analysis.